Make-School-Courses/CS-2.2-Graphs-Recursion/Projects/Graph-Project.md

 ## [Project Rubric](https://docs.google.com/document/d/1hq2D0HFCVIqkEI0HvE3SxCUlhNkSdG1Xoe62b3g9wp4/edit?usp=sharing)

 ## Project Timeline
-- **Due Date 1: Monday July 29 ** Problem choice and the three solutions you will be modeling submitted and approved.
-Upload the Project Repo link to the course tracker with your proposal in the repo README.
+- **Due Date 1: Tuesday, Jun 29** Problem choice and the three solutions you will be modeling submitted and approved.
+Submit the project repo link in Gradescope with your proposal in the repo README.
-- **Due Date 2: Friday August 9** Graph Implementation complete in your Project Repo.
+- **Due Date 2: Thursday, July 9** Graph Implementation complete in your Project Repo.
-- **Due Date 3: Monday August 12** Blog or Presentation published / delivered.
+- **Due Date 3: Thursday, July 16** Blog or Presentation published / delivered.

 ## Project requirements

-- **Choose the problem:** Choose a problem from the provided list or a different problem that can be modeled and a graph and has solutions that can be implemented with graph algorithms from this class.
-You must use at least 3 different algorithms to define at least 3 different solutions.
+- **Choose the problem:** Choose a problem from the provided list or a different problem that can be modeled and a graph and has solutions that can be implemented with graph algorithms from this class. **You must use at least 3 different algorithms to define at least 3 different solutions.**
     - **Example:** Given a network of friends, find the biggest influencer, the largest group of friends who all know each other, and the longest time it would take for a message to pass from person A to person B via friends.